Can You Have Sex with a Yeast Infection?

 If your partner does get a yeast infection and you're not both properly treated, you could end up just passing the same yeast infection back and forth to each other, says Kecia Gaither, M.D., ob-gyn and director of perinatal services at NYC Health + Hospitals/Lincoln.
 Yikes.
 (BTW, please never try these yeast infection home remedies.)

-So, in the off chance that your vagina isn't in discomfort or pain, you can have sex—but should use protection, says Dr. Huizenga.
+So, in the off chance that your vagina isn't in discomfort or pain, the answer to "can I have sex if I have a yeast infection" is yes — but you should use protection, says Dr. Huizenga.
 "If you properly use a condom or dental dam, your chances of transferring the infection are zero," says Dr. Huizenga.

 Other Reasons Not to Have Sex with a Yeast Infection